-I wrote this piece of flash fiction after I’d been given, what we writers call ‘a prompt’.
-A writing prompt is a word or phrase that is intended to stimulate a story of some type or a poem.
-The prompt I was given was just the phrase ‘Gardenias again’.
+I wrote this piece of flash fiction after I’d been given ‘a prompt’.
+A writing prompt’s a word or phrase intended to stimulate a story or a poem.
+The prompt I was given was the phrase ‘Gardenias again’.
 I’ve always loved noir fiction and this scenario below came into my mind from somewhere out in the ether …

 “Did you come home for lunch today, Mr Harris?
 I heard you singing along to the radio.
 Quite a nice voice, dearie.”
 She dropped a plastic charity sack to leave for collection sometime maybe.